Research Projects

 Adaptive Algorithms Through Machine Learning: Exploiting Interactions in Integer Programming

-The performance of modern mixed-integer program solvers is highly dependent on a number of interdependent individual components.
-Using tools from machine learning, we intend to develop an integrated framework that is able to capture interactions of individual decisions made in these components with the ultimate goal to improve performance.
+The performance of modern mixed-integer program solvers depends on interdependent components.
+This project uses machine learning tools to develop an integrated framework that captures interactions of individual decisions made in these components, with the goal of improving solver performance.

 MATH+ EF1-9